Where You'll Go: Our Alumni

 An explorer by nature, Rachel Brown traversed the Chesapeake region and beyond as a student leader of Starr Center oral history projects and summer sailing trips.

 A big break came just before graduation, when Susan Goldberg, editor in chief of National Geographic, visited as a guest of the Starr Center.
 At the end of a small dinner with students and faculty at the Custom House, Goldberg gave Brown her business card.
 A job offer soon followed.
 Brown is now an associate editor and producer of the legendary magazine's digital travel content -- assigning, creating, and editing reportage that spans the globe.

 The Starr Center's role went far beyond that professional connection, Brown says.
-In her freshman year, she'd worked ona project with other students researching that writing biographies of African AMerican Civil War soliders.
+In her freshman year, she'd worked on a project with other students researching and writing biographies of African American Civil War soliders.
 "It was the first time that I had ever got to combine two things that I was passionate about: rigorous academic research and creative storytelling," she says.
 "And it's exactly what I want to do with my life now."
 Soon, she became deeply involved in the Starr Center's oral history program, StoryQuest: "Oral history was beautiful because it helped me find the little flecks of poetry in human interactions.
-IT taught me to work as part of a team, to be organizeda nd acareful.
+It taught me to work as part of a team, to be organized and careful.
 Oral history wasn't just about a grade -- I needed to treat another person's entire life story with care and respect."

 History Maker: Jack Bohrer '06